laimis/lambda-test/README.md

-## Description
+# Description

 This lambda function that pings cryptocurrency price endpoint and sends notice if the price is either above or below a certain threshold.
+This is useful to let you know when a particular cryptocurrency price is low enough to buy more, or if the price is high enough where a sell could give you a certain return on your previous purchase.

 # Cryptocurrency check